 - Dice onions.
 Finely dice hot peppers (if using).
 1 hot pepper is ok for mild salsa.

 - Add all chopped vegetables to large pot.
-Add salt, sugar, cumin, lime juice and vinegar.
+Add salt, sugar, cumin and lime juice.
 Bring to a boil over medium heat, then simmer for about 15 minutes.
 Add tomato paste to reach desired thickness.
 Continue to simmer for thicker Salsa.

 - Add hot salsa to jars, leaving at least ¼ inch space at the top.
 Wipe tops of jars.

-- Simmer lids and seals for a few minutes to soften.
+- Simmer lids and seals for a minute to soften.
 Add to jars and tighten gently.

 - Cool on counter, undisturbed until lids pop.
 Lids should be inverted when properly sealed.